dcunited001/veewee_arch-2012.10.06/README.md

 as a starting point.
 May need to tweak a few things, but I'm hoping to use this box as a base for a few other projects.

+I like using Arch for VM's because you choose exactly which packages are installed.
+So you can get the VM to run as little as 256MB of mem.

-#### Note: ISO not included
+#### Note - ISO not included:
 I did not include the Arch ISO file into the project.
 Make sure you download this from a reputable source.
 There are lots of sketchy search results.
 The ISO I used is named **archlinux-2012.10.06-dual.iso**.

-I like using Arch for VM's because you choose exactly which packages are installed.
-So you can get the VM to run as little as 256MB of mem.

 Set up:
 =======